Skincare Secrets That Made Indian Queens Look Timeless

 -

-🌹 2.
-Rose Petal Rituals of Mughal Begums
+🌹 Skincare Secret 2: Rose Water Rituals of Mughal Begums

-Mughal queens like Nur Jahan were known for their deep love for rose water and rose oil.
-She is even credited with popularizing Gulab Jal in India.
+Mughal queens like Nur Jahan were obsessed with roses.
+She’s even credited with popularizing Gulab Jal in India.

 Rose water was used to: